 Public Economics: The Macroeconomic Perspective

 Today, the most pressing challenges for public economics are of macroeconomic nature: pensions, debt, income distribution, and fiscal sustainability.
 All these problems are compounded by the phenomenon of demographic transition and aging.
 This graduate textbook addresses these issues with the help of state-of-the-art macroeconomic tools that are based on a sound microfoundation and rooted in empirical evidence.
 Different from the standard partial-equilibrium analysis in traditional textbooks on public economics, the concept of general equilibrium helps to account for compensating or amplifying side-effects of economic policy.
-For the applications in this book, PYTHON, MATLAB and GAUSS computer codes are available as downloads.
+For the applications in this book, PYTHON, JULIA, MATLAB and GAUSS computer codes are available as downloads.